e271828e/Flight.jl/prototypes/kernel/README.md

-probe), §13.2's build-side diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier — the *runtime* warning stream does carry Appendix C's kinds as typed values, through the §11.8 cells), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–14's data plane, device tasks and diagnostic channel:
+probe), §13.2's build-side diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier — the *runtime* warning stream does carry Appendix C's kinds as typed values, through the §11.8 cells), and the runtime periphery beyond increments 9–16's data plane, device tasks, diagnostic channel and lifecycle:

 - **§11.8's remainder:** the pacer diagnostics are absent with §10.7, and the kinds whose sources are absent — `DebtReanchor`, `ThreadBudget`,